navkant/task_management_app/README.md

 There are two ways to setup this project on you local machine.

-1. If you have poetry install on you machine then run below command to setup things.
+1. If you have poetry install on you machine then run below command to set things up.
 You can get poetry by following this guide [Poetry Guide](https://python-poetry.org/).

     `poetry install`